 The Best Final Draft Alternatives for Screenwriters

-Final Draft is still the industry-leading screenwriting software, but to the beginning writer the price tag might be a turn-off.
-How to know that the screenwriting life is for you?
-How to get to grips with the unique requirements of script format?
+Final Draft is still the industry-leading screenwriting software, but to the newer writer the price tag can be a turn-off.

 Fortunately, gone are the days of wonky Word templates and manual margins.
 There is now a plethora of alternative screenwriting software, and given that writers often share scripts as PDFs, using a “lesser” software package doesn’t have to be a black mark.

 Some of these alternatives are free.
 Others offer one-time purchases or work on a subscription model.
 Be sure to do your own research to find what works best for your preferred way of working.

 (A word of caution, however – when using cloud-based screenwriting software, make sure to make frequent offline backups just as, when working in desktop software, you should get in the habit of making online backups.)